getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 In other words, in JavaScript, it's most appropriate to say that a "constructor" is **any function called with the `new` keyword** in front of it.

-Functions aren't constructors, but function calls are if and only if `new` is used.
+Functions aren't constructors, but function calls are "constructor calls" if and only if `new` is used.

 ### Mechanics